Beijzum/2800-202410-DTC04/README.md

 In this game mode, players receive a prompt and they have to make a response to that prompt.
 All players and AIs have to respond to the prompt.
 Players must determine the AI responses and vote them out.

 ## How to Start Playing
+Instructions on how to get started on playing the game.

-### Account Creation:
+### Account creation:
 You must register an account using a valid email.
+Emails must be a valid email (e.g. email@email.com)

+Passwords must be at least 5 characters long and include at least one lowercase letter, one uppercase letter, one special character (@#$%^&+!.=), and one number. (e.g Asd!23)

-### Confirm your Account
+### Confirm your account
-You will receive a confirmation in your inbox, click confirm and you will be redirected to the game.
+You will receive an email confirmation in your inbox.
+Click confirm and you will be redirected to a confirmation page in the web app.
-### Play the Game
-Click on play, which you will be directed to the lobby while waiting for other players.

-### During In Game
+### Log into your account
-You must answer the prompt given to you.
+You must be logged in to play Dead Net.

+### Enter the pre-game chat lobby
+Once you click on the "Play" button in the landing page or in the navbar, you will be redirected to a chat lobby where you can socialize with other players while you wait for the game to start.
+Once a minimum of **three** players is in the lobby and they have pressed the ready button, they will be redirected to a game instance after a countdown.

+## Playing the Game
+Instructions for playing the game.

+### Writing phase
+One random prompt will be shared with all players and AIs in the game session.
+Everyone will type **one** response to that prompt and submit the response before the time runs out.

-### Voting Phase
+### Voting phase
-You will vote out who you think is an AI.
+Players will have to decide which response seems like the most AI-generated.
+You may only vote for **one** player.

-### Cycle
+### Results phase
-The same process of writing prompts and voting will repeat until all players are voted out or all the AI are voted out
+The most voted player will be **eliminated** from the game.
+If players vote all the AIs out, then they win.

+If there are still AIs present in the game, then the AIs will randomly choose a player to eliminate from the game.
+The AIs will win when there are more AIs than humans.

+Afterwards, the game will continue into the next round with a new random prompt until the humans or AIs claim victory.

 ## About Us
 Team Name: DTC-04